yubowenok/visflow/docs/src/get-started/README.md

 :::

 ## Create a Visualization
-Let's create a <node-type type="scatterplot"></node-type> to visualize the dataset we just loaded.
+Let's create a <node-type type="scatterplot"/> to visualize the dataset we just loaded.
-After dragging a scatterplot to the canvas, connect the <port-type type="output"></port-type> of the data source to the <port-type type="input"></port-type> of the scatterplot.
+After dragging a scatterplot to the canvas, connect the <port-type type="output"/> of the data source to the <port-type type="input"/> of the scatterplot.
-You may change the <ui-prop node-type="scatterplot" prop="x-column">X Column</ui-prop> and <ui-prop node-type="scatterplot" prop="y-column">Y Column</ui-prop> and other settings of the scatterplot in its option panel.
+You may change the <ui-prop node-type="scatterplot" prop="x-column"/> and <ui-prop node-type="scatterplot" prop="y-column"/> and other settings of the scatterplot in its option panel.

 ::: tip Keyboard Shortcut
 You may press the <span class="shortcut">A</span> key to use the Quick Node Panel.